Keelung is a picturesque port city in Northern Taiwan, famous for its Miaokou Night Market, hillside temples and waterside cityscape.

 4. Zhengbin Fishing Harbor

-Taiwan’s most colourful village and port, Zhengbin Fishing Harbor in Keelung is a kaleidoscope of rainbow and pastel colors, reminiscent of Burano in Italy.
+Taiwan’s most colourful village and port, Zhengbin Fishing Harbor in Keelung (map) is a kaleidoscope of rainbow and pastel colors, reminiscent of Burano in Italy.

 A popular Keelung tourist attraction, the colorful houses of Zhengbin Fishing Harbor are a popular Keelung Instagram and social media selfie spot.